How to Make an X Y Graph in Excel (With Easy Steps)

 Horizontal & Vertical Axis Format

-Read More: How to Plot Graph in Excel with Multiple Y Axis (3 Handy Ways)
+Read More: How to Plot Graph in Excel with Multiple Y Axis

-• And then check the Data Labels option.
+• Check the Data Labels option.

 Data Labels

-We can also add data labels on our X Y graph in the following way.
+We can also add data labels on our X-Y graph in the following way:

-• Then, click on the Data Labels drop-down >> More Options.
+• Click on the Data Labels drop-down and go to More Options.

 Here, we can add more formatting with the options in the following window.